-However, current practices fail to build trust and self-empowerment within the communities.
-Research shows that people expect more transparency and direct participation.
+However, current implementation practices often fail to foster trust and self-empowerment within communities.
+Research shows that affected communities expect more transparency and direct participation in creating solutions that work for them.
 As such, work still needs to be done in improving opportunities for direct participation.
-In that way, this project responds to the need for more effective and sustainable aid solutions that are based on local solidarity and collective agency and are owned by people affected by violence.
+In that way, this project responds to the need for more effective and sustainable aid solutions that are based on local solidarity and collective agency and are owned by people affected by crisis and violence.